“If we've missed anything, please email stuart@moore-design.com

 This is the question we’re asked most often and perhaps the most important.

 The source of the answer lies in Stuart’s background.
-After showing a little aptitude in only two subjects at school (art and metalwork), he started his working life in by choosing the career path more likely of the two to put food on the table, signing on as an apprentice engineer.
+After showing a little aptitude in only two subjects at school (art and metalwork), he started his working life by choosing the career path more likely of the two to put food on the table, signing on as an apprentice engineer.
 His training taught him to deal with special metals and manufacturing techniques for making complicated aircraft parts.
 However, this work lacked an artistic element so, eventually, the art/design path called and he moved to jewelry design.

 The strengths of moore design are many but one key element is that Stuart not only contributes his own work but curates the work of others as he is, possibly uniquely, connected to the Modern Design community.